AnalyzeWithRiya/Netflix-Content-Trends-Analysis/sql/sql.md

 ![Problem 1 Output](https://github.com/AnalyzeWithRiya/Netflix-Content-Trends-Analysis/blob/126337a8e38e98fa410f1425fc45869a6b765e4c/images/p1.png)

-✅ Movies make up ~70% of total content, showing Netflix's focus on single-session, binge-ready content.
+✅ Movies make up over **~70%** of the total titles on Netflix.
+This shows a strong focus on one-time, binge-ready content.

 ---